Watch instead of read

 As export manager you are the link between supply at home and demand abroad.
 You have technical knowledge of the industry anda knack for business.
 By watching market trends, you know which products will be in high demand in future.
 You also recognise a top-quality product.
 You negotiate with your local producers to buy these top notch products, and afterwards you make sure you sell them to retailers in your world-wide network of customers.
 An international career for an ambitious globetrotter!

 Be your own boss!
 Perhaps your parents own a horticultural company and you want to take over and innovate the family business.
 Or maybe you are keen to develop a ground-breaking idea during your studies and turn it into a lucrative business after you graduate.
-If you see yourself as a future entrepreneur, HAS University of Applied Sciences is the best place to get ready.
+If you see yourself as a future entrepreneur, HAS green academy is the best place to get ready.
 Entrepreneurship is in our DNA; it is part of our education philosophy and incorporated in everything we teach.
 If you study with us, every day you will experience that we live and encourage your entrepreneurial spirit!

 Good to know